NoLieNoSean/NoNotes/content/Notes/LEC ALG4 12.md

 ---
 # Tensor products

-See also @bourbakiAlgebra1974 ch 3, 4
+See @bourbakiAlgebra1974 Ch 3, 4, @aluffiAlgebraChapter02009 Ch 8§2

 > [!Definition] Bilinear map
 > Let $M, N, P$ be $R$-modules.
 A map $\varphi:M\times N\to P$ is called **$R$-bilinear** if $\varphi(x, \_):N\to P$ and $\varphi(\_, y):M\to P$ are $R$-linear for all $x\in M$ and $y\in N$.